Details about deposits, the monthly billing cycle and service disconnection and reconnection

-The company may require from any present or prospective customer a deposit to guarantee payment of all bills.
-The deposit may be retained until the service is discontinued and all bills have been paid.
+TEP may require from any present or prospective customer a deposit to guarantee the payment of bills.
+The deposit may be retained until service is discontinued and all bills have been paid.
 Residential customer deposits will not exceed two times the estimated average monthly bill.
-Deposits will automatically be credited to the customer's account, after twelve consecutive months of service during which time the customer has not been delinquent more than two times in the twelve month period.
+Deposits will automatically be credited to the customer's account after 12 consecutive months of service during which time the customer has not been delinquent more than two times.

-The company may require a customer to pay a deposit if payment of three or more bills is delinquent within a consecutive 12 month period, or if service has been disconnected for non-payment.
+We may require a customer to pay a deposit if payment of three or more bills is delinquent within a consecutive 12-month period or if service has been disconnected for non-payment.

-A waiver of deposit may be granted depending on the following circumstances:
+A waiver of deposit may be granted for any of the following circumstances:

-- The customer can produce a letter regarding credit verification from an electric utility where service of a comparable nature was last received which states that the customer has had a timely payment history at time of service discontinuation, or
+- The customer can produce a letter regarding credit verification from an electric utility where service of a comparable nature was last received stating that the customer had a timely payment history at time of service discontinuation, or

-- Instead of a deposit, the company receives deposit guarantee notification from a social or governmental agency acceptable to the company.
+- The company receives a deposit guarantee notification from a social or governmental agency acceptable to the company.